Viking River Cruise

-The stop here was day # 5 on our River Rhône cruise, and it was very chilly made even chillier due to the early arrival of the ship at it's dock.
-It is also Easter Sunday, so we weren't certain what would be open in the village
+The stop here was day # 5 on our River Rhône cruise (click here to view our Trip Overview Page), and it was very chilly made even chillier due to the early arrival of the ship at it's dock.
+It is also Easter Sunday, so we weren't certain what would be open in the village.

 Vienne is a regional commercial and industrial center specializing in the food industry.
 Tourism is also a major part of the town's economy.
 Indeed, there are many important historical monuments that draw the crowds, but the annual Jazz à Vienne festival in July also makes it a popular tourist destination.

 Vienne sits astride the River Rhône with most of the city on the eastern side of the river.
-This image was taken as we crossed a pedestrian bridge (La Passerelle) from the western side of the river where the ship was docked, to the eastern side on a quest to see what we can discover in the village.
+These images were taken as we crossed a pedestrian bridge (La Passerelle) from the western side of the river where the ship was docked, to the eastern side on a quest to see what we can discover in the village.
 We had the good fortune of finding that the bridge brought us directly to the Saint Maurice Cathedral of Vienne.

 As we continued our Vienne exploration, we discovered this amazing building.
 It was built near the end of the first century and was originally dedicated to Emperor Augustus, then rededicated to his wife Livia in AD 41 by her grandson Claudius, the Roman emperor.
 The columns are scarred by remains of wall fastenings when the temple was used in prior centuries as a storehouse and museum.
 Yet, the main reason for the great state of preservation of the structure is that it was incorporated into a church perhaps as early as the fifth century and restored in the nineteenth century.

 The temple, which once served as a place of worship, is characterized by its classical Roman design, featuring impressive Corinthian columns and intricate decorative reliefs on its friezes and pediments.
 These detailed carvings depict mythological scenes and symbolic motifs, offering insights into the religious beliefs of the time.